rubyomr-preview/rubyomr-preview/README.md

 consumable core components for building all kinds of language runtimes, from Java to Ruby to Smalltalk and beyond.
 The initial components come originally from the IBM J9 Java Virtual Machine, an enterprise class JVM implementation representing hundreds of person years of development creating scalable, high performance runtime technology.
-It has been the core runtime for the IBM SDK, Java Technlogy Edition, since 2005.
+It has been the core runtime for the IBM SDK, Java Technology Edition, since 2005.

 IBM has been distilling the core technology from this JVM to create components that can be used to